Leaseholders

 - Provide you, on request, with a copy of your current service charge account and other relevant information (perhaps if you wish to sell on the leasehold), for a fee, within 2 weeks of your request

-- Support a district-wide Leaseholders Association and ensure that it meets at least 3 times each year
+- Support a district-wide Tenant & Leaseholders Panel and ensure that it meets at least 3 times each year

 Repairing and altering your home